-Among the tasks Bishop is known to have performed over the years were: safekeeping and distributing the alcohol provided to slaves and hired laborers during the harvest in 1764, and as overseer at Muddy Hole Farm in June of 1766, June of 1767, June of 1768, and June of 1769.2
+Among the tasks Bishop is known to have performed over the years were: safekeeping and distributing the alcohol provided to enslaved and hired laborers during the harvest in 1764 and as overseer at Muddy Hole Farm in June of 1766, June of 1767, June of 1768, and June of 1769.2

-Bishop's wife, Susanna, served as a midwife for the slaves and hired workers at Mount Vernon for many years.
+Bishop's wife, Susanna, served as a midwife for enslaved and hired women at Mount Vernon for many years.
 She died on the evening of Sunday, December 4, 1785.
 Bishop's daughter, Sally, married Thomas Green, a carpenter and joiner at Mount Vernon.3

 According to Martha Washington's grandson George Washington Parke Custis, Bishop had been part of "Braddock’s own regiment" during the battle of the Monongahela, "and, on account of possessing superior intelligence, was detailed as a body-servant, to accompany that ill-fated commander on the expedition to Fort du Quesne."
 Bishop was close to Braddock throughout the battle and assisted in carrying the mortally wounded general from the field.4